How to Access Property Records in California

 One of the most critical pieces of information about a property is its fair market value (FMV).
 This number may fluctuate often based on various factors.
 Most often, the market value will depend on its location, age, size, amenities, and condition.
 Using realty tools, you can find current property values in property records, primarily online.

-Privacy and Property Records
+Maintaining and Amending California Property Records

 Remember, property records are public records; anyone can access them in person, online, or through other means.
 Some of your personal information, like your name, address, and other contact details, may be stored with property records.